italia/spid-cie-oidc-django/docs/technical_specifications/ONBOARDING.md

 ![entity list](../images/listentity.png)

-## The Federation Operator enables the entity as descendat
+## The Federation Operator enables the entity as descendant

 - from the admin panel a staff user can enable the entity as a FederationDescendant
 - all the required information are moved (copied) from the OnBoarding registration
-- the staff user assigns a Descendant Profile (trust mark) to the onboarded entity (See the example in the documentation [CREATE_A_FEDERATION.md](../CREATE_A_FEDERATION.md) )
+- the staff user assigns a Descendant Profile (trust mark) to the onboarded entity (See the example in the documentation [CREATE_A_FEDERATION.md](../CREATE_A_FEDERATION.md#register-a-provider-in-the-federation) )
 - the staff user in any time can add more profiles and trust marks through the FederationDescendant back office panel
-- an entity configuration with trust marks and metadata policy applied, signed by the Trust Anchor of the onboarding system, is automatically created and published to its __Resolve Entity Statement__ endpoint.
+- an entity configuration with trust marks and metadata policy applied, signed by the Trust Anchor of the onboarding system, is now available to its __Resolve Entity Statement__ endpoint.

 To enable the onboarded entity, the Federation Operator points its web browser to the admin panel: